wpwoodjr/plex-docker/README.md

 Defaults to `media` in `plex_dir`.
 You can change the value of `media` to point directly to your media directory, or alternatively you can create a symbolic link in `plex_dir` from `media` to your media directory:
 ```
+mkdir -p database
 ln -s /your-media/ database/media
 ```
-Then in Plex when you go to add a folder, your media will be in `/media`.
+Then in Plex when you go to add a folder, add `/media`.

 If your media is in different directories, and there is a common parent, then link the parent:
 ```
+mkdir -p database
 ln -s /parent/ database/media
 ```
-Then in Plex, drill down from `/media` to add a folder.
+Then in Plex, drill down from `/media` to find and add a media folder.

 You could also copy all your media to `database/media`.